How can I verify that any UV-C disinfection station, including UVone, is actually disinfecting devices?

 UVone certifications include: ETL, CB, CE, FCC, IEC, ROHS and WEEE, coupled with our production facility being registered with the EPA.

 UVone is ETL certified.
 ETL and UL/ULC test to the same standard.
 The only difference being the different certifying body that issues the certification; though they all certify to the same standard that is accepted globally and interchangeably.
 For this reason we are only pursing ETL certification at this time.

-No, UVone is not considered a medical device so therefore not regulated by the FDA.
+No, UVone is not considered a medical device; therefore, it is not not regulated by the FDA.

 Yes, there is nothing that falls within any TSA restrictions.
-That being said, as stated on the TSA website: “The final decision rests with the TSA officer on whether an item is allowed through the checkpoint.”
+However, as stated on the TSA website: “The final decision rests with the TSA officer on whether an item is allowed through the checkpoint.”

 Double check if your device is compatible with the UVone Disinfection Station.